Ten Reasons You Should Dump AT&T Broadband

 July 15, 2012 65 Comments

-This article has had almost 50,000 views!
+This article has had over 50,000 views!
 Thanks for reading it.

 Over ninety percent of AT&T’s 11.3 million U-verse TV subscribers also pay for AT&T’s high-speed Internet services.
 While the U-Verse TV service is very good, their DSL service is bad.
 Read on to find out why.

 Ten Reasons You Should Dump Your AT&T Broadband Service